 Independent assurance report.

-We have been engaged to perform a moderate assurance engagement i in respect of observing the AA1000 AccountAbility Principles (Type 2 audit) and in respect of selected sustainability information in the Corporate Responsibility Report 2011 (the "CR Report") of Deutsche Telekom AG, Bonn, (the "Company").
-Our assurance engagement related to selected individual disclosures and selected complete German pages from the Group's Corporate Responsibility Report 2011 website with information from reporting year 2011.
-In cases where our review covers the entire content of the pages, such pages are marked with the symbol .
-Individual disclosures reviewed by us, such as information under the heading "Indicators," are marked directly with the symbol .
-Any unmarked pages or disclosures that are referred to in or link from the web pages were not the subject of the audit engagement.
+We have been engaged to perform a moderate assurance engagement [i] in respect of observing the AA1000 AccountAbility Principles (Type 2 engagement) and in respect of selected sustainability information in the 2012 Corporate Responsibility Report (the "CR Report") of Deutsche Telekom AG, Bonn (the "Company").
+Our assurance engagement related to selected individual disclosures and selected complete German pages from the Group's 2012 Corporate Responsibility Report website with information from the reporting year 2012.
+In cases where our review covers the entire content of the pages, as in the Suppliers and Strategy sections, these pages are marked with the symbol .
+Individual disclosures reviewed by us, such as information under the heading "Facts and figures" or individual qualitative information in the Climate and Environment, Society, Customers and Employees sections are marked directly with the symbol .
+Any unmarked pages or disclosures referred or linked to from the web pages were not the subject of the assurance engagement.

 It is the responsibility of the Company's management

-- to comply with the principles of inclusivity, materiality and responsiveness as defined in the AccountAbility Principles Standard (2008) (the "AA1000 AccountAbility Principles") in sustainability management, and
+- to comply with the principles of inclusivity, materiality and responsiveness as defined in the AccountAbility Principles Standard (2008) (the "AA1000 AccountAbility Principles"), and

 - to prepare the sustainability information in the CR Report in accordance with the criteria set out in the Sustainability Reporting Guidelines Vol. 3.1 (pp. 7 to 17) of the Global Reporting Initiative (GRI).

 This responsibility includes the conception, implementation and maintenance of systems and processes for ensuring compliance with the AA1000 AccountAbility Principles and preparation of the CR Report using assumptions and estimations for individual CR disclosures that are appropriate under the given circumstances.